LunaSare/spring2023-data-science/assignments/Week4_assignment.md

 ```
   * Add comments to each line of the code explaining what it does
   * Using the same code, create a new object called `comu_2013_dt` with the 2013 treatment data
+  * Do not forget to commit your changes on your git console (select files -> commit -> write commit)

 7. Comment in the code how the object `Comunitity_total` was obtained, and check the dimensions of the object or data frame using the function `dim()`